Board of Directors Employees

 Ian has been an active member in the LGBTQ+ community for many years; founding the William Allen High School Gay Straight Alliance in the Allentown School District in 2003.
 Ian also participated in the creation of the Rainbow scholarship, formerly managed by Pride of the Greater Lehigh Valley, and Prizm prom, organized by HAVEN.
 Currently Ian works with Service Access and Management where he advocates for individuals diagnosed with intellectual disabilities to assure their rights are upheld and all of their needs are met.
 Currently pursuing his Masters Degree in Clinical Counseling at Kutztown University of Pennsylvania, Ian plans to specialize in trauma therapy.
 Ian is proud to be affiliated with the center and all that it represents and is excited to be a part of the team.

 Adrian Shanker (Executive Director) (He/Him/His)

 Adrian earned a Graduate Certificate in LGBT Health Policy & Practice from The George Washington University and a B.A., cum laude, in Political Science and Religion Studies from Muhlenberg College.
-Named a "Healthcare Hero" by Lehigh Valley Business and twice named 'Person of the Year' by Philadelphia Gay News, Adrian has received numerous prestigious honors, including the Bar Association of Lehigh County's 'Liberty Bell Award', the City of Allentown's 'Human Relations Award', Anne Frank Center USA's 'Spirit of Anne Frank Award', the Alumni Achievement Award from Muhlenberg College, and GLSEN Hudson Valley's 'Leadership Award'.
+Named a "Healthcare Hero" by Lehigh Valley Business and twice named 'Person of the Year' by Philadelphia Gay News, Adrian has received numerous recognitions for his leadership, including the Bar Association of Lehigh County's 'Liberty Bell Award', the City of Allentown's 'Human Relations Award', Anne Frank Center USA's 'Spirit of Anne Frank Award', the Alumni Achievement Award from Muhlenberg College, and GLSEN Hudson Valley's 'Leadership Award'.
 Lehigh Valley Business named him to their inaugural '40 Under 40' and The Elucidator Magazine named him a "Young Trailblazer of the Lehigh Valley".
 In 2013, Adrian was one of six LGBT speakers at the 50th Anniversary of the March on Washington: The National Action to Realize the Dream.